openHPI/TeachingTeamGuidelines/docs/16_checklist.md

 # Checklist

-## Course structure and volume guidelines
+## Course Structure and Volume Guidelines

 <p>&#x2705;
-The course structure has been finalized before starting with content development.
+The course structure should be finalized before starting with content development

 <p>&#x2705;
 The course is planned with 2/4/6 course weeks (see openHPI course formats) https://open.hpi.de/pages/faq#which-kind-of-course-formats-are-offered-on-openhpi-how-long-does-a-course-take